TernaryFortress/Security-Checklist/Linux/Scripts/README.md

 [_] - When using Firefox, attempting to upload files via the browser's File Explorer often does not work.
 Drag files into the browser to upload for now.

-[_] - Disabling TrackerMiner (Ubuntu's File Indexer) causes it to crash when opening a directory for the first time.
+[_] - Disabling TrackerMiner (Ubuntu's File Indexer) causes the indexer to crash when opening a directory for the first time.